The Tidal Disruption Event AT2021ehb: Evidence of Relativistic Disk Reflection, and Rapid Evolution of the Disk-Corona System: Analysis of the TDE Emission

 where $k$ is the number of free parameters, $N$ is the number of spectral bins, and $\mathcal{L}$ is the maximum of the likelihood function.
 Models with lower BIC values are favored.
 According to \citet{Raftery1995}, a BIC difference between 2 and 6 is positive, a difference between 6 and 10 is strong, and a difference greater than 10 is very strong.
-Since ${\rm BIC(2b)} - {\rm BIC(2c)} =-5.9$, model (2b) is slightly favored over (2c).
-The energy range over which model (2b) performs better than (2c) is $\sim 8$--12\,keV.
-This is because absorption by ionized iron adds a relatively sharp flux decrease at $\sim7$\,keV, while the blue wing of the iron emission in \texttt{relxill} is smoother (see the lower right panel of Figure~\ref{fig:joint2_mods}).
+Since ${\rm BIC(2c)} - {\rm BIC(2d)} =-5.9$, model (2c) is slightly favored over (2d).
+The energy range over which model (2c) performs better than (2d) is $\sim 8$--12\,keV.
+This is because absorption by ionized iron adds a relatively sharp flux decrease at $\sim7$\,keV, while the blue wing of the iron emission in \texttt{relxill} is smoother (see the lower-right panel of Figure~\ref{fig:joint2_mods}).

 We note that the residual below 0.7\,keV is strong in all model fits, and is likely caused by underestimated \nicer calibration uncertainties at the lowest energies.